 - Email address: please use your Berkeley email

 - Code name: just pick something random.
-Ignore the "posting grades" bit, we use Gradescope for grades and not this system
+Ignore the "posting grades" bit, we don't use this system for any grades

 - If there was a prompt, run